-In January 2018, we entered into a convertible note purchase agreement with the Dustin Moskovitz Trust pursuant to which we agreed to issue and sell convertible notes up to an aggregate principal amount of
+In January 2018, we entered into a convertible note purchase agreement with the Dustin Moskovitz Trust pursuant to which we agreed to issue and sell convertible notes up to an aggregate principal amount of connection with the closing of the Series D preferred stock financing.

-(2) Management LLP, an affiliate of Generation IM Climate Solutions Fund II, L.P.
+(2) Generation IM Climate Solutions Fund II, L.P. is a greater than 5% stockholder, and Colin le Duc, a former member of our board of directors, is a partner of Generation Investment Management LLP, an affiliate of Generation IM Climate Solutions Fund II, L.P.